eth-cscs/eth-cscs.github.io/scientific_computing/compiling_your_code/README.md

 For example, to compile a Fortran code on the system: `ftn [options] code.f90 -o code`.
 For C code: `cc [options] code.c -o code`, and for C++ code: `CC [options] code.cpp -o code`.
 Note that MPI, BLAS and LAPACK are all found automatically, if needed.

+Depending on the target platform the GNU, Intel, Cray and PGI compilers might be available.
+You can find more details on each compiler in the corresponding sections.